Japanese invasion of Taiwan (1874): Expedition

 On 3 May 1874, Kusei Fukushima delivered a note to Fujian-Zhejiang Governor Li Henian announcing that they were heading to savage territory to punish the culprits.

-On 6 May the Japanese landed a small force commanded by Douglas R. Cassel to select a campsite fortified by the sea.
+On 6 May the Japanese landed a small force of 100 men, commanded by American Captain Douglas R. Cassel, to select a campsite fortified by the sea.
 On 7 May, a Chinese translator, Zhan Hansheng, was sent ashore to establish peaceful relations with tribes other than the Mudan and Kuskus.

 American foreign officers and Fukushima landed at Checheng and Xinjie.
 They tried to use Baxian Bay at Qinggangpu as their barracks but heavy rain flooded the site a few days later so the Japanese moved to the southern end of Langqiao Bay on 11 May.
-They learned that Tanketok had died and invited the Shemali tribe for talks.
-Japanese scouts fanned out and were met by attacks by aborigines.
+They learned that Tanketok (also known as Tok-a-Tok) had died and invited the Shemali tribe for talks.
+Japanese scouts fanned out and were met by attacks by the indigenous Taiwanese.
 On 15 May, Cassel acted as a negotiator to Chief Issa (伊厝), head of the island's sixteen southern tribes.
 Chief Issa stated the "Botans" were out of his control, and gave the Japanese his consent to punish them as they wished.

-On 17 May, a 100 man party went inland to scout for another camp location, and from this party a dozen split off to investigate a village.
+On 17 May, a 100-man party went inland to scout for another camp location, and from this party a dozen split off to investigate a village.
 Despite being within friendly territory, this small group was ambushed by the Botans.
 In the ensuing skirmish one Japanese soldier was wounded in the neck and a sergeant from Satsuma killed.
-The small Japanese group retreated back to the main force, and upon returning found the sergeant had been decapitated by the aborigines, his head taken as a trophy.
+The small Japanese group retreated back to the main force, and upon returning found the sergeant had been decapitated by the indigenous Taiwanese, his head taken as a trophy.

 On 18 May the Japanese ship Nisshin commanded by Akamatsu Noriyoshi anchored in Kwaliang bay and launched a small boat to conduct surveys.
-Aborigines from the village Koalut fired upon the boat with muskets.
+Indigenous Taiwanese from the village Koalut fired upon the boat with muskets.
 Despite receiving no injuries, Akamatsu was enraged at the incident and made immediate plans not only for attack on Koalut, but the nearby village of Lingluan as well.
 These plans would be postponed and eventually cancelled.

 On 21 May, a detachment of 12 men was sent out to investigate the area where the Satsuma sergeant had been killed.
 During this investigation the detachment was ambushed again by a group of 50 natives and in the exchange of fire two Japanese were seriously wounded and one attacker was killed.
 The Japanese returned hastily to the shore and sounded the alarm, and 250 men accompanied by Wasson marched inland to respond.
 Wasson was dismayed at the lack of discipline of the Japanese soldiers, particularly in the rear, who quickly broke rank and dashed ahead in a race to get to combat first.
 The natives retreated after the arrival of the main force.